 Well, it has been a long time; I think nearly over 10 weeks now since my last post.
-My holiday to Greece was amazing – seeing all the archaeological sites, family, the people, seeing the villages again my grandparents grew up in, the food, the ongoing bread appetizers with olive oil and vinegar, and finally, the beaches and the lazy attitude of the Greeks.
+My holiday to Greece was amazing – seeing all the archaeological sites, family, the people, seeing the villages again my grandparents grew up in, the food, the ongoing bread appetizers with olive oil and vinegar, and finally, the beaches and the laid-back attitude of the Greeks.

 In Athens, it was hot and humid.
 The hotel we stayed at was about 15-20 minutes away from the Acropolis by walking distance.
 We passed a Starbucks, patisseries that were open up at 6:30am in the morning.
 The Flea market of Monastiraki was closed at this time of the morning – we went through a walkway, passing all these shops that would be open later on in the day.
 We walked passed Hadrian’s Library, taking heaps of photos and then made our way to the Acropolis with a dog as our guide.
 He led us all the way up to the Acropolis, it was unreal; but we kept following him for over 10 minutes – he was a smart dog.